daveAnalyst/Cognita-OS/README.md

 Today’s AI systems are hyper-efficient **“AI Butlers.”** They make us faster, but not smarter.
 The paradigm remains: human commands, machine obeys.
 This is a bottleneck for deep thought.

 ### 🧪 Our Vision: The AI Lab Partner
-We are building EngelBERT, an **AI Lab Partner**—a Socratic system for cognitive augmentation.
+We are building Engelbert, an **AI Lab Partner**—a Socratic system for cognitive augmentation.
 It’s an *attention shield* that turns your tasks into raw material for deeper, proactive insight.

 ---